The Three Supplements Dr Brad Takes

 Over and over again when the Interventions Testing Program trials Rapamycin in genetically diverse mice, it extends both male and female lifespan.

-Because of its mechanism of action, I’ve chose to set up a clinical trial combining regular exercise with either Rapamycin or Placebo to see if Rapamycin improves muscle performance.
+Because of its mechanism of action, Dr Brad has set up a clinical trial combining regular exercise with either Rapamycin or Placebo to see if Rapamycin improves muscle performance.

-While I’m very excited about Rapamycin’s potential, I don’t think it should be used outside of clinical trials to assess that it’s both safe and effective
+While Dr Brad is very excited about Rapamycin’s potential, he doesn't think it should be used outside of clinical trials to assess that it’s both safe and effective

 17-Alpha Estradiol